utazabanje/neovim-config/README.md

 My custom config for neovim.

-<a href="https://github.com/LunarVim/Neovim-from-scratch.git" target="_blank">Neovim from scratch</a> was used as a starting point.
+[Neovim from scratch](https://github.com/LunarVim/Neovim-from-scratch.git) was used as a starting point.